UnknownPlayer7/Web-Automation/README.md

 # UI Automation Testing: The Internet

-This repository contains automated UI tests for the [The Internet](https://the-internet.herokuapp.com/) website, which is a collection of various web elements and scenarios designed for QA practices.
+This repository contains automated UI tests for the [The-Internet](https://the-internet.herokuapp.com/) website, which is a collection of various web elements and scenarios designed for QA practices.

 ## Branch Structure